RonenNess/PintarJS/README.md

 - Added `mousePositionFactor` to input manager to allow adjustment between different canvas and window size.
 - Unified the way we extract values from options dictionary or theme, to make sure we clone values and never accidentally change shared resource.

+### 2.0.3 [WIP]

+- Added option to set sizes and sides as strings with '%' or 'px' suffix, to set mode and value in one call.
+- Added fixed position mode.

 ## License

 PintarJS is distributed under the permissive MIT License and is absolutely free to use for any purpose (commercial included).